TrueFi-Protocol/bug-bounty/README.md

 ## Special Requirements for Critical Smart Contract bugs
 Like the rest of the program, the smart contracts program generally uses the OWASP risk rating methodology for classifying bugs.
 One exception pertains to Critical bugs which must meet the following requirements:

-1. The bug must allow a user to steal collateral tokens representing at least 10% of the value of all TUSD deposited in TrueRewards.
+1. The bug must allow a user to steal collateral tokens deposited into TrueFi.
 2. The attack must be triggered through an attack vector that is more than just theoretical.
 3. The system must be in normal operational mode or emergency shutdown mode.
 This excludes for example any states during deployment or shortly after when the system is not fully initialized.